-The school principal or designee:

-- Immediately investigates and substantiates the • threat and provides supervision of the student by a staff member(s). - Contacts the parent/guardian to come to the school to pick up the student and contacts law enforcement to report the threat,

-Upon parent/guardian arrival, provides details of the threat and requires that student be immediately taken to a licensed medical provider (licensed mental health or licensed physician) for a threat assessment and informs parent/guardian that law enforcement has been notified,

-Prior to student returning to school, parent/ guardian must provide a letter from the licensed medical provider who conducted the threat assessment stating the student is not a threat to self or others.

-If it is determined that the student cannot return to school, the Medical Homebound process should be initiated.

-Upon approval to return to school, the principal, parent/guardian, and other appropriate staff have a Student Assistance Team meeting to determine appropriate intervention strategies and/or recommend a referral for an evaluation,

-The principal may choose to initiate disciplinary action according to district policy and procedure, if warranted.
+- The school principal or designee: - Immediately investigates and substantiates the threat and provides supervision of the student by a staff member(s). - Contacts the parent/guardian to come to the school to pick up the student and contacts law enforcement to report the threat, - Upon parent/guardian arrival, provides details of the threat and requires that student be immediately taken to a licensed medical provider (licensed mental health or licensed physician) for a threat assessment and informs parent/guardian that law enforcement has been notified, - Prior to student returning to school, parent/ guardian must provide a letter from the licensed medical provider who conducted the threat assessment stating the student is not a threat to - If it is determined that the student cannot return to school, the Medical Homebound process should be initiated. - Upon approval to return to school, the principal, parent/guardian, and other appropriate staff have a Student Assistance Team meeting to determine appropriate intervention strategies - and/or recommend a referral for an evaluation, The principal may choose to initiate disciplinary action according to district policy and proce-

+Intervention/ disciplinary action

+For Levels I, II & III

+Extenuating circumstances give the principal or school disciplinarian the right to use his discretion regarding disciplinary action.

+- Action taken by the teacher and/or school administrator will be in accordance with district and school-based interventions and discipline procedures and based on the duration and/or severity of the misconduct.

+- Early parent/guardian involvement to address student misconduct is important.

+- The school administrator is given discretion regarding disciplinary action under extenuating circumstances.
+Interventions and disciplinary actions may include but are not limited to

+- Student conference

+- Parent/guardian conference

+- Isolated work time

+- Time-out

+- Student Assistance Team referral

+- Detention

+- In-school suspension

 - Out-of-school suspension

-- Behavior contract (including positive options)
+- Behavior contract (including positive options) Agency involvement

-- Agency involvement

-- Law enforcement contact
+- Law enforcement contact Expulsion

-- Expulsion